synw/vite-vue/README.md

 Note: for now this app is old school style: ES5 with classic script load tags.
 The benefit is simplicity with zero cognitive load neither tooling requirements.
 It is usable with a classic javascript knowledge and basic Vue.js notions.
 That said some other flavours might come up later, like ES6 or Typescript.
-Anyway the classic old school approach or mindset will be supported.
+Anyway the classic old school approach and mindset will be supported.

 ## Install